rfresh2/ZenithProxyVillagerTrader/README.md

 If villagers are present but their trades are out of stock, it will go into a temporary waiting state and continue after.

+## Thanks

+Special thanks to @Devin for providing a reference trading module and explanation